Berezinskii--Kosterlitz--Thouless transition in a context-sensitive random language model: Language model

-While there may be room for discussion regarding the extent of context-dependency in natural languages, we adopt CSGs with a focus on strong context access in modern neural language models.
+While there may be room for discussion regarding the extent of context-dependency in natural languages, we adopt a CSG with a focus on strong context access in modern neural language models.
 It is worth noting that excluding Eq.~\eqref{supp_eq_rule_002_003} leads to a CFG, aligning with models discussed in previous studies~\cite{Sipser_001, De-Giuli_001, De-Giuli_002, Nakaishi_001, Lalegani_001, Stengele_001}.
 The probabilities of adopting rules in Eqs.~\eqref{supp_eq_rule_002_001}, \eqref{supp_eq_rule_002_002}, and \eqref{supp_eq_rule_002_003} are denoted as $qt$, $q (1 - t)$, and $1 - q$, respectively.
-The parameter $t \to 0$ represents the limit where non-terminal symbols do not appear, serving as the most straightforward thermodynamic limit $N \to \infty$, and this limit enables us to discuss phase transitions.
+The parameter $t \to 0$ represents the limit in which terminal symbols do not appear, and this limit enables us to discuss phase transitions easily because the thermodynamic limit $N \to \infty$ can be taken straightforwardly.
 Then, in this paper, we focus on this limit for simplicity.